 Cons of buying a condo during the lockdown

 - Low rentals (but only for a little)

 The decision to buy a condo in Toronto

 Being the largest city in the country, people cannot turn their faces away from this city for long.
 They would have to return to their city.
 And so will the new immigrants.
 This would result in the hype in the real estate sector, including the rental properties.

 And once everything starts turning back to normality, the interest rates might also go up, reducing the buying power of citizens.
-This means that it could get tough for the people to buy a condo later.
-While those who consider buying a condo in toronto during the lockdown might enjoy some benefits in the long term.
+This means that it could get tough for people to buy a condo later.
+While those who consider buying a condo in Toronto during the lockdown might enjoy some benefits in the long term.